-If you plan to harvest plantain you should look in your backyard as chances are you already have some plants growing undisturbed there.
+If you plan to harvest plantain, you should look in your backyard as chances are you already have some plants growing undisturbed there.
 Plantain likes growing in full sun.
 It likes growing in compact or disturbed soil on lawns, pastures, and fields.
 However, I’ve seen it growing out of the cracks of sidewalks and roads, waste ground and even in places where there is little sun.
 When harvesting Plantain, make sure to get it from an area that has not been sprayed with any chemicals or pesticides.
-And as general precaution, you should only pick and consume Plantain after you have correctly identified the plant.
+And as a general precaution, you should only pick and consume Plantain after you have correctly identified the plant.

-Raw young leaves are best harvested in spring, when they are young and tender.
+Raw young leaves are best harvested in spring when they are young and tender.
 In summer, harvest seeds and older leaves for cooking.